srisha-raj/demography-projs/china_onechild_fertility/README.md

 ## Project Structure 🌳

-- `Comparative_Fertility_China.ipynb` — Main notebook with data cleaning, visualization, and analysis.
+- `part1_EDA_regression.ipynb` — Part 1 of notebook with data cleaning, visualization, and regression analysis.
+- `part2_synthetic_control.ipynb` - Part 2 of notebook with synthetic control method and regression.
 - `fertility_rates.csv` — Cleaned dataset for the analysis.
 - `OneChildPolicy.pdf` — Summary of the model, findings, and broader policy implications.